GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 **Parameters:**

 - OxdId: oxd ID from client registration
-- AccessToken: accessToken from GetTokenByCode
+- AccessToken: Access Token from GetTokensByCode
 - ProtectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional,required if oxd-https-extension is used).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used)
 - OpHost: URL of the OpenID Connect Provider (OP)